 In 1915, Dr. Carter G. Woodson—historian, teacher, and author—founded the Association for the Study of African American Life and History (ASALH).
 In February 1926, Woodson proposed the establishment of Negro History Week to honor the history of African Americans, and their contributions to American life.
 Dr. Woodson, known as the Father of Black History, chose the second week of February because it commemorates the birthdays of 2 men who greatly affected the African American community: Abraham Lincoln (February 12) and Frederick Douglass (February 14).
 Negro History Week became Black History Week in the early 1970s.
 In 1976, the week-long observance was expanded to a month in honor of the nation’s bicentennial.

 Black History Month continues to be sponsored by ASALH, its founding organization, who also designates its annual theme.
-The 2019 theme is Black Migrations, which emphasizes the movement of people of African descent to new destinations and subsequently to new social realities.
+The 2020 theme is African Americans and the Vote.

 Black History Month Events